Fair game (Scientology): Cases

-A series of court cases in England in the 1970s saw Fair Game being strongly criticized by senior judges.
+A series of court cases in England in the 1970s saw "fair game" being strongly criticized by senior judges.
 The Court of Appeal of England and Wales suggested in one case that Scientology organisations were willing to harass their critics.
-They also described a case brought by the Church against author Russell Miller as a deliberate form of harassment.
-In a case where the Church of Scientology of California sought to block publication of a book quoting Scientology materials, Lord Justice Goff cited the Fair Game policy along with what he described as the Church's "deplorable means adopted to suppress inquiry or criticism."
+They also described multiple cases brought against author Russell Miller as a deliberate form of harassment.
+In a case where the Church of Scientology of California sought to block publication of a book quoting Scientology materials, Lord Justice Goff cited the fair game policy along with what he described as the Church's "deplorable means adopted to suppress inquiry or criticism."
 He concluded that publication of the materials was in the public interest.

 Charles Berner, 1965

-According to an FDA investigation, in 1965, ex-Scientologist Charles Berner received a "Fair Game Order".
+According to an FDA investigation, in 1965, ex-Scientologist Charles Berner received a "fair game order".
 Afterwards, Berner stated he received other life-threatening letters, "indicating he should apply technique R2-45 to himself.
 This particular technique is a route whereby an individual places a 45 caliber pistol to his head and disassociates [sic] himself from his body."

 L. Gene Allard, 1974

 In 1974, the Church lost a case against an ex-Scientologist named L. Gene Allard who in 1969, shortly after leaving the Church of Scientology, had been arrested on a charge of grand theft made by the Church of Scientology.
 The charge was dismissed "in the interest of justice", and Allard sued the Church for malicious prosecution.
-At the trial, Allard's lawyer introduced the October 1967 and October 1968 "Fair Game" policy statements into evidence.
+At the trial, Allard's lawyer introduced the October 1967 and October 1968 "fair game" policy statements into evidence.
 Allard was awarded US$50,000 in compensatory damages and $250,000 in punitive damages.
-Attorneys acting for the Church of Scientology had argued that the Fair Game policy had been canceled, was irrelevant to the suit and had not been applied to Allard.
-An appellate court, while reducing the amount of punitive charges from $250,000 to $50,000, upheld the verdict against the Church, arguing that the church had been given ample opportunity "to produce evidence that the fair-game policy had been repealed" but had "failed to do so".
+Attorneys acting for the Church of Scientology had argued that the fair game policy had been canceled, was irrelevant to the suit and had not been applied to Allard.
+An appellate court, while reducing the amount of punitive charges from $250,000 to $50,000, upheld the verdict against the Church, arguing that the Church had been given ample opportunity "to produce evidence that the fair-game policy had been repealed" but had "failed to do so".
 In July 1976, the California Supreme Court refused to review the case.